 When your item sells, you’ll be paid via PayPal, Stripe, or ThredUp shopping credit.

-While it might appear like the eBay boom is over, the site is visited by millions of visitors every day and can be a great option for selling used shoes online.
+While it might appear like the eBay boom is over, the site is visited by millions of visitors every day and can be a great option to sell your shoes online.

-Kixify is another great marketplace for both new and pre-owned men’s, women’s, and kids’ sneakers.
-To sell on Kixify, you have to set up a storefront.
+Kixify is another great marketplace for both new and pre-owned men’s, women’s, and kids shoes.
+To sell your shoes on Kixify, you have to set up a storefront.

 You can establish your own policies for shipping, returns, and exchanges.
 While it’s free to get listed, you’ll pay an 8 percent commission for every pair of shoes you sell via the platform.